9.2 The metaphorical language of record reviews

 …the cover photo shows more leg than is usual at an organ console (July 2016, 71)

-where, to many, women still seem out of place.
+where, to many, women still seem a novelty.

 And from there, we may continue into performers accused of drawing attention to themselves.
 It’s never the critic’s fault for having their attention attracted, or as they would say, distracted.
 And that’s the point: there’s a curious intertwining of attraction and distraction in which what is heard seems enticing and yet (or therefore) wrong.
 It’s out of place, and yet the temptation is there to succumb.